ecmwf/odc/docs/content/implementation/api-design.rst

    end subroutine

-Parameter ``context`` is under user control, and can be defined at the time the failure handler is being set, as a second argument.
+The ``context`` parameter is under user control, and is defined sa the second argument to ``odc_set_failure_handler``.

 Optional Parameters
 ~~~~~~~~~~~~~~~~~~~

-Many API functions have optional parameters, especially for returning (selected) attributes about **Frames** or other objects.
+Many API functions take optional parameters, especially for returning (selected) attributes about **Frames** or other objects.
 These parameters may be omitted as indicated in :doc:`the API Reference </content/reference/f90-reference>`.

 The two calls below can be considered identical.